 In the modern world, working patterns are changing.

 Information technology has resulted in new and evolving ways of working, of managing teams, and running a company.
-Fewer and fewer of us are working traditional ‘9 to 5’ hours, and companies have had to adapt to become more attractive and progressive employers for the 21st century.
+Fewer and fewer of us are working traditional ‘9 to 5’ hours, and companies have had to adapt to become more attractive and progressive employers in 2023.

 With people working irregular hours, there may be times when your employees need to work additional hours or days.
 While there is no legal requirement to pay for additional time worked over and above what is contracted (provided the minimum wage is met), unpaid overtime is rarely well-received.
 If regular and unrecognised, it does not make for happy employees.

-Ideally, employees should be compensated for additional hours worked, but budgets don’t always allow for this.
-Especially if the overtime has come at a time when cash flow is a challenge.
-This isn’t an insurmountable or overly complex issue, and doesn’t need to be a source of stress or confusion.
+Ideally, employees should be compensated for additional hours worked, but budgets don’t always allow for this especially if the overtime has come when cash flow is a challenge.
+This isn’t an insurmountable or overly complex issue and doesn’t need to be a source of stress or confusion.

-One way of ensuring staff who work overtime are fairly compensated, without putting the company under financial strain, is to offer time off in lieu, or TOIL
+One way of ensuring staff who work overtime are fairly compensated without putting the company under a financial strain, is to offer time off in lieu or TOIL

 'In lieu' means 'instead of'.

 It refers to paid time off ‘instead of’ additional pay for hours worked over what is in an employee’s contract.
 It is essentially an additional holiday allowance.
 Under such a policy, if an employee was contracted for four days a week and worked five, they would be entitled to one day off ‘in lieu’.
 If they were contracted for 35 hours a week and worked 40, they could claim 5 hours.